plentymarkets/plentyshop-pwa/guide/how-to/bot-protection.md

 ## Disabling Cloudflare Turnstile

-To disable Turnstile, you have to reset the configurations in the plentysystems system and PlentyONE Shop.
+To disable Turnstile, you have to reset the configurations in the PlentyONE system and PlentyONE Shop.

-### plentysystems
+### PlentyONE

-1. Log into your plentysystems system.
+1. Log into your PlentyONE system.
 2. Go to **Setup » plentyShop » Select client » Online Store Settings**.
 3. Remove the secret key from the **Cloudflare Turnstile Secret key (only PWA)** field.
 4. **Save** the settings.